Upgrades for your Yamaha Disklavier! Where to Start?

 I have a customer who recently experienced an issue with his Yamaha Disklavier HQ100.
 The HQ100 is the Japanese version of the MX100II.
 He primarily uses this instrument over MIDI, and finds the Disklavier quite useful.

 This discussion should apply to other models of Yamaha Disklavier.
-The Yamaha MX100A and MX100B use different solenoids, but the designs are similar.
+Although the solenoids and part numbers differ between models, the general concept remains similar.

 The key that was playing was a low D (specifically, D1).
 I disassembled the instrument and inspected the solenoid for that key.
 The solenoid assembly was exuding an enormous amount of heat.
 The burned coil can be seen below.